Watson Institute for International and Public Affairs

 Biography

-Dr. Adam C. Levine is a Professor of Emergency Medicine and Health Services, Policy & Practice at Brown University.
+Dr. Adam C. Levine is a Professor of Emergency Medicine and International and Public Affairs at Brown University.
 Dr. Levine currently serves as the Director for the Center for Human Rights and Humanitarian Studies at the Watson Institute for International and Public Affairs, whose mission is to promote a just, peaceful, and secure world by furthering a deeper understanding of human rights and humanitarian challenges around the globe, and encouraging collaboration between local communities, academics, and practitioners to develop innovative solutions to these challenges.
 He also serves as the Associate Dean of Global Health Equity at the Warren Alpert Medical School of Brown University.
 Dr. Levine received his Medical Doctorate from the University of California, San Francisco and his Masters of Public Health from the University of California, Berkeley before completing his specialty training in Emergency Medicine at the Harvard Affiliated Emergency Medicine Residency in Boston.
 He has previously led research and training initiatives in East and West Africa and South and South-East Asia.
 His own NIH and foundation-funded research focuses on improving the delivery of emergency care in resource-limited settings and during humanitarian emergencies.

 Research